offconvex/offconvex.github.io/_posts/2020-11-xx-reg_dl_not_norm.md

 <br>
 <i><b>Figure 2:</b>
 In analogy with matrix factorization, the implicit regularization of tensor factorization (high dimensional extension) strives to find a low (tensor) rank solution.
-Plots show reconstruction error and (tensor) rank of final solution on multiple tensor completion problems differing in the # of observations.
+Plots show reconstruction error and (tensor) rank of final solution on multiple tensor completion problems differing in the number of observations.
-GD over tensor factorization is compared against "linear" method $-$ GD over direct parameterization of tensor initialized at zero (equivalent to fitting observations while placing zeros in unobserved locations).
+GD over tensor factorization is compared against "linear" method $-$ GD over direct parameterization of tensor initialized at zero (this is equivalent to fitting observations while placing zeros in unobserved locations).
 </i>
 <br>
 <br>